Constant payoff in zero-sum stochastic games: Introduction

 \section{Introduction}

-Stochastic games were introduced by Shapley \cite{shapley53}, to model a repeated interaction between two opponent players in a changing environment.
-At each stage $m\in \N^*$ of the game, players play a zero-sum game that depends on a state variable.
+Stochastic games were introduced by Shapley \cite{shapley53} in order to model a repeated interaction between two opponent players in a changing environment.
+At each stage $m\in \N$ of the game, players play a zero-sum game that depends on a state variable.
 Formally, knowing the current state $k_m$, Player 1 chooses an action $i_m$ and Player 2 chooses an action $j_m$.
-Their choices occur independently and simultaneously and have two consequences: first, they produce a stage payoff $g_m:=g(k_m,i_m,j_m)$ and second, together with the current state $k_m$ they determine the law $q(k_m,i_m,j_m)$ of the next period's state $k_{m+1}$.
+Their choices occur independently and simultaneously and have two consequences: first, they produce a stage payoff $g_m:=g(k_m,i_m,j_m)$ and second, they determine the law $q(k_m,i_m,j_m)$ of the next period's state $k_{m+1}$.
 Thus, the sequence of states follows a Markov chain controlled by the actions of both players.
-To any $\lambda \in (0,1]$ and any initial state $k$ corresponds a $\lambda$-discounted game, denoted by $\Ga_\la(k)$, in which Player 1 maximizes the expectation of $\sum_{m \geq 1} \lambda(1-\lambda)^{m-1} g_m$ given that $k_1=k$.
-Player 2 minimizes this same amount. \\ \\ A crucial aspect in this model is that \emph{the current state is commonly observed} by the players at every stage.
+To any discount rate $\lambda \in (0,1]$ and any initial state $k$ corresponds a $\lambda$-discounted game, denoted by $\Ga_\la(k)$, in which Player 1 maximizes the expectation of $\sum_{m \geq 1} \lambda(1-\lambda)^{m-1} g_m$ given that $k_1=k$, while Player 2 minimizes this same amount.
+A crucial aspect in this model is that \emph{the current state is commonly observed} by the players at every stage.
 Another one is stationarity: the transition function and stage payoff function do not change over time.
-Together, these assumptions yield a dynamic programming principle, as first noted by Shapley (also known as Shapley's equation).
-We assume throughout this paper that the set of states and the action sets for both players are \emph{finite sets}, as in the original model proposed by Shapley.
-Under these assumptions, for each initial state $k$ and discount factor $\la$, the game has a \textit{value} $v_{\lambda}(k) \in \m{R}$ and both players have stationary optimal strategies, that is, strategies that depend on the past only through the current state (see \cite{shapley53}).
-As in any zero-sum game, the value represents Player 1's payoff when both players are rational, i.e. use optimal strategies.\\ \\ A wide area of research is to investigate the properties of the discounted game, when $\lambda$ tends to 0.
-Intuitively, this corresponds to a game played either between very patient players, or between players who are very likely to interact a great number of times.
-Building on Shapley's equation, Bewley and Kohlberg \cite{BK76} proved that the value function $v_{\lambda}$ converges as $\lambda$ tends to 0.
-Their approach was quite a breakthrough, as it established a connection between real algebraic geometry (namely, semi-algebraic sets) and Shapley equation\footnote{The semi-algebraic approach led to another major accomplishment a few years later: the existence of a uniform value by Mertens and Neyman \cite{MN81}.
-This approach was refined recently by Bolte, Vigeral and Gaubert \cite{BGV14} for infinite action sets.}.
-An alternative proof of this result was recently obtained by Oliu-Barton \cite{OB14}, using probabilistic and linear programming techniques.
-The finiteness assumption plays a crucial role in the convergence of the values, as emphasised by the counterexamples of Vigeral \cite{vigeral12} and Ziliotto \cite{ziliotto13} who considered, respectively, the case of compact action sets and compact state space. \\ \\ A remarkable property, referred to as the \emph{constant payoff property} was proved by Sorin, Venel and Vigeral \cite{SVV10} in the framework of a single decision-maker problem: for any $\lambda$ small enough, the existence of an optimal strategy such that, for any initial state $k$, the expectation of the cumulated payoff $\sum_{m=1}^M \lambda(1-\lambda)^{m-1} g_m$ is approximatively equal to $(\sum_{m=1}^M\lambda(1-\lambda)^{m-1})v^*(k)$, where $v^* \in \R^K$ denotes the vector of limit values.
-Note that the positive weights $\la(1-\la)^{m-1}$ add up to $1$, so that $\sum_{m=1}^M \lambda(1-\lambda)^{m-1}$ represents the fraction of the game that has already been played at stage $M$.
-The constant payoff property is not straightforward.
-Indeed, in a dynamical setting, it could be that during the first half of the game, the decision-maker gets a high payoff, while in the second half, he gets a low payoff (see the example in Lehrer and Sorin \cite{LS93}).
-The constant payoff property was established under the assumption that the values converge as the discount factor tends to $0$, and that the convergence is uniform in the state space.
-Moreover, the authors conjectured that the property should also hold for two-player zero-sum game under the same assumption.
-As finite stochastic games satisfy this assumption, the conjecture concerned directly this class of games. \\
+We assume like in Shapley's seminal work, that the set of states and the action sets for both players are \emph{finite}.